-Legal matters involved in buying in Canada
+Legal matters involved in buying property in Canada

 The Canada Property Guide run through the legalities involved in buying property in Canada.